denizzzka/dpq2/README.md

  * Text types
  * Integer and decimal types (except "numeric")
  * Timestamp type (with and without timezone)
+* Access to PostgreSQL's multidimensional arrays (only in binary mode)
 * LISTEN/NOTIFY support

 Building